Addsum Avanced Accounting

 The new look of Advanced Accounting

-Addsum Advanced Accounting Software Comparisons
+Addsum Advanced Accounting software comparisons

 These product comparisons are designed to help potential users understand what features Advanced Accounting may have as compared to another product.
 Like other software publisher prepared comparisons, they are not intended to be a fair or unbiased comparison but rather are a start at attempting to point out what set of features/capabilities Advanced Accounting may have as compared to another package.
 The burden as always is on the evaluator to determine how two or more products compare and in that process (after having determined the needs of the end user) determine which "mix" of features is most appropriate, keeping in mind that it is normally not any one feature or capability that should initiate or exclude a purchase of an accounting software package.
 One shoe definitely does not fit all.
+And the package that someone happens to understand operationally is not necessarily the best fit.

 Software features continually change.
 And, while every effort is made to ensure the accuracy of this information, purchase decisions should not be made solely based on the information that is contained here.
 If you notice an inconsistency or a needed correction or have a question, please e-mail us as info@addsuminc.com.
 Or even better, call us a 1-800-648-6258.

-Addsum Advanced Accounting vs. QuickBooks/Peachtree/Small Business Accounting
+Addsum Advanced Accounting vs. QuickBooks/Peachtree/Microsoft Office Accounting

-Feature/issue Advanced Accounting 6.1 QuickBooks Pro 2005 QuickBooks Premier 2005 Peachtree Complete 2006 Peachtree Premium 2006 Small Business Accounting 2006
+Feature/issue Advanced Accounting 6.1 QuickBooks Pro 2009 QuickBooks Premier 2009 Peachtree Complete 2009 Peachtree Premium 2009 Microsoft Office Accounting Professional 2009

 Single user price